silenarestrepo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ls -la . ..: list all files including hidden in the current, parent and boot directory in long format
-file: print the type of the file ln -s: create a symbolic link
+file: print the type of the file ln -s: create a symbolic link cp -u * .html: copy all the HTML files from the current working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the current directory